sauloorizaga/BCP-BHM-Blackwell-2026/README.md

 # BCP-BHM-Blackwell-2026
 First benchmark of 512³ 3D phase-field simulations  on consumer NVIDIA Blackwell GPUs via the BHM scheme  in MATLAB 2026a.
-Companion code for Orizaga et al. (2026).

 Companion code for:
 Orizaga et al. (2026), *Computers and Mathematics